DmitryLitvintsev/enstore2cta/docs/dcache_sfa.rst

 One of the issues that has been identified - CTA does not have functinality corresponding to Enstore SFA (Small File Aggregation).
-In the nutshel the SFA system is as extension of Enstore system that manages  intermediate disk storage on the side (intermediate between dCache and Enstore).
+In the nutshell the SFA system is as extension of Enstore system that manages  intermediate disk storage on the side (intermediate between dCache and Enstore).
 Depending on policies based on ``file_family``, ``storage_group``, ``library`` and file size Enstore directs files